 Be wary of any approaches by phone, email, text or in person about cashing in your pension before you reach retirement age.

-Be wary of approaches to invest your lump sum ... especially those with returns that seem too good to be true (because they probably are).
+Be wary of approaches to invest your lump sum ... especially those with returns that seem too good to be true (they probably are).

-Always speak to a financial adviser who is registered with the Financial Conduct Authority.
+Always speak to a financial advisor who is registered with the Financial Conduct Authority.

 If you have been cold called and suspect it was a scam...

-When criminals access your details to either open an account in your name, or to take over an account held in your name.
+When criminals access your details to open an account in your name; or take over an account which is currently held in your name.